Transport · Airports · WUS

 About this airport

-Wuyishan Airport is a purpose-built facility serving the Wuyishan scenic area in northern Fujian — a UNESCO World Heritage Site (1999) combining the natural landscape of red sandstone peaks, the Nine Bend River, ancient Han Dynasty ruins and Confucian study academies, and the cultural landscape of the world's greatest centre for wulong (oolong) and red tea production.
+Wuyishan Airport is a purpose-built facility serving the Wuyishan scenic area in northern Fujian — a UNESCO World Heritage Site inscribed in 1999 for both its outstanding natural values and its cultural significance.
+The site combines a dramatic landscape of red sandstone peaks and gorges with a concentration of cultural heritage that includes Han dynasty administrative ruins, Song and Ming dynasty Confucian academies, Buddhist and Daoist temple compounds, and the world's greatest living tradition of wulong (oolong) and red tea cultivation.

 Direct flights connect to major Chinese cities [VERIFY: current routes — May 2026].
-High-speed rail to Wuyishan North station connects to Fuzhou in approximately 1 hour and to Xiamen in approximately 2 hours, providing a comfortable alternative.
+High-speed rail to Wuyishan North station reaches Fuzhou in approximately 1 hour and Xiamen in approximately 2 hours, making the train a practical alternative from eastern Fujian.
+The airport shuttle bus to the scenic area runs frequently and reaches the Nine Bend River departure point in approximately 15 minutes.

 Terminals